alex-654/workbook/tutorials/sql.md

 inner join LEAVED on ARRIVED.order_id = LEAVED.order_id and ARRIVED.manager_id = LEAVED.manager_id
 ```
 ## Indexes
-Most MySQL indexes (PRIMARY KEY, UNIQUE, INDEX, and FULLTEXT) are stored in B-trees
+Most MySQL indexes (PRIMARY KEY, UNIQUE, INDEX, and FULLTEXT) are stored in B-trees one.
-One.
 Two or more indexes can be used together it depends on DB forecast (how many rows and other)
 To force MySQL to use or ignore an index listed in the possible_keys column, use FORCE INDEX, USE INDEX, or IGNORE INDEX
 Below is B-Tree Index Characteristics